 I was in a really dark place for a couple months.
-My childhood traumas, which I thought I had processed completely, suddenly arose again, causing me to almost fall into a depression.
+My childhood trauma, which I thought I had processed completely, suddenly arose again, causing me to become depressed.
 I couldn’t handle my dark past still haunting me, and my future seemed hopeless as a result.
 After weeks of therapy I finally feel able to let go of the past.
 Ever since these last few days, I can finally smile and be genuinely happy again.
 I enjoy being alive again.

 The two texts below show my coping process.
 I wrote the first text before starting therapy, the second one was written right before my final session.
 The contrast between the two is remarkable.
 May this be a source of hope for anyone who is struggling emotionally and wondering what the point is, too.
 Because you are loved, you having a really difficult time is not a sign of weakness, and it does get better.

 Smile.
 Even if you’ve lost all hope and those rose-coloured glasses of yours suddenly seem colourless, making the world appear gloomy and grey, smile.
 Because if the people around you saw you unhappy, they’d say the same thing: smile.
 Your unhappiness comes as an inconvenience to them, and you don’t want to be a bother to more people besides yourself, do you?
 So smile.